coding-yost/coding-yost/README.md

-# Lab grown, guilt free recursive black hole.
+# Lab grown, guilt free, recursive, black hole.

 ## Interested in:
   ### long walks on the beach,